Zohreh River: Antiquity

 In antiquity it was called Arosis (ancient Greek Ἄροσις, Latin Arosis, also Zarotis, Oratis, Oroatis).
 The river represented the border of the ancient territories of Parsa (Persides), and Susiana.

 At the mouth of the river, the fleet of Nearchus (360–300 BC), an associate of Alexander the Great, stopped to rest and to take on water for five days to sail along the shores of Susiana.

 The town of Alexandria Carmania was founded by Alexander in January 324 BC after his army had reunited with Nearchus and his men who had beached their boats near the mouth of the Minab River, further down along the south coast of Iran in Hormozgan province.

 Archaeology

 The Zohreh Prehistoric Project is a long-term archaeological study program launched in 2015, and focusing on the Zohreh River plain.
-The research continues in the area south of the modern city of Behbahan in Khuzestan Province.
+The research continues in the area south of the modern city of Behbahan in Khuzestan province.
 This area was inhabited at the end of the fifth and beginning of the fourth millennia BC.
 The principal ancient site being excavated is Tol-e Chega Sofla, also known as Chogha Sofla.
+Chega Sofla represents the late Middle Susiana to Late Susiana periods of Iran.
+The C14 dates for Chega Sofla are currently 4,700-3,700 BC.